Romans 8:29

 So Even if “pas” means “all kinds of people” in John 3:16, Romans 5:18 uses the same word in a way Calvinists can’t dodge.

-Why do I need a deep dive on this one verse?
-Because I think it’s one of the most black and white verses against Calvinism in the Bible, and the more you dive into the translations and context of those words, the more you find that it simply couldn’t have been translated another way.
-On top of that, it shows up in the same book and author as the infamous Romans 9 that Calvinists use often…adding to the argument that Roman’s 9 was always meant to be from a corporate lens.
-If I was forced to use only one verse in the Bible to disprove Calvinism, this verse would be enough.
+I think it’s one of the most black and white verses against Calvinism in the Bible, and the more you dive into the translations and context of those words, the more you find that it simply couldn’t have been translated another way.

 There are many more verses: